ricardosantosduarte/dont-starve-together-server-runner/README.md

-# Dont Starve Together Dedicater Server Runner
+# Dont Starve Together Dedicated Server Runner

 ### Hello everyone, this is a simple application to manage a dedicated server for Don't Starve Together.